9 Code Workflow Team Agreements

 9.5 Generate Reproducible Documents with Quarto

-Prefer using Quarto for documents, particularly those that generate a research product like a journal article.
+Prefer using Quarto for documents, particularly those that generate a research product like a research plan or journal article.
 Quarto is a scientific publishing framework that weaves Markdown-based text with computational results from R, Python, Julia, etc. You can also mix languages in a single document.

 You can also use Quarto interactively in RStudio and VS Code much as you can with R Markdown or Jupyter notebooks.